 Onboard 5B902: Flight From Siem Reap To Phnom Penh

 Boarding was supposed to commence at 10.15am but it was 10.40am before our flight was called.
 It was a short walk from the terminal across the tarmac to our A320.
 I held out little hope that we would achieve wheels up by our scheduled departure of 10.55am.
 Bassaka Air didn’t quite make it happen, but they weren’t far off and we were in the air by 11.05am.
 The economy class cabin was configured in a single aisle 3×3 configuration save for the first two rows near the pointy end of the plane.
 Finding our seat was more challenging than needed because the seat numbers are next to the air vents and virtually hidden from view when walking down the aisle.
 Our flight was almost empty, so I though it odd to find someone seated next to us in 12C.
 Across the aisle seats 12DEF were also full.
 I understand the need for weight and balance, but this was just bizarre.
 In flight entertainment is lacking and consists only of a very thin inflight magazine in both Khmer and English.
 I read it cover to cover (well the English bits) in under 10 minutes.
 It was basically just a long-winded advertisement for Nagaworld in Phnom Penh.
 It really wasn’t an issue given the 30 minute flight time.
 The plane was really showing its age.
 My tray table was scratched and temperamental and the seat in front fabric’s was pulling away at the seams.
 All announcements are made in both Khmer and English.
 The flight itself was smooth and uneventful and they did provide a complimentary juice or water.
 There was no aerobridge on landing at Phnom Penh International Airport and all the passengers were shuffled into a waiting bus for the quick ride to the terminal.
-We sailed straight past baggage claim with our carry on luggage and we were free and clear by 11.45am.
+We sailed straight past baggage claim with our High Sierra rolling duffel carry on luggage and we were free and clear by 11.45am.
 I booked a driver through Klook for ease and we were on our way to our accommodation at Raffles Le Royal Phnom Penh quickly, but there are a number of other transport options in Phnom Penh for getting from the airport to the city.

 The Final Word: Siem Reap To Phnom Penh Flights